NativeScript/docs/content/ui/dock-layout.md

 ---
 title: DockLayout
+description: Layout container for docking views to the sides or the middle.
+contributors:
+  - rigor789
+  - Ombuweb
 ---

-`<DockLayout>` is a layout container that lets you dock child elements to the sides or the center of the layout.
+`<DockLayout>` is a layout container that lets you dock child views to the sides or the center of the layout.

 `<DockLayout>` has the following behavior: